Senators examine youth vaping epidemic, call for more enforcement over illegal products

 Abboud believes Congress should consider tougher restrictions for marketing.

 This week, the U.S. Food and Drug Administration (FDA) and the Justice Department announced a new task force to target illegal sales and distribution of e-cigarettes.
-The task force will include officials from the US Marshals Service, US Postal Inspection Service, the Federal Trade Commission and Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
+The task force will include officials from the US Marshals Service, the US Postal Inspection Service, the Federal Trade Commission, and the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).

 But both Democrats and Republicans slammed these agencies for what they call years of inaction on the issue.